Hassan9901/Hassan9901/README.md

 ## ✨ About Me

-I am a passionate software developer with a strong interest in modern technologies and research.
+a passionate software developer with a strong interest in modern technologies and research.
 I enjoy building real-world solutions, learning new frameworks, and collaborating with developers around the globe.
 My core strengths are in Python, JavaScript, and full-stack web development.
 I am an advocate for open source, lifelong learning, and using technology to solve impactful problems.

 ## 💻 Tech Stack